Cable Seated Shoulder Internal Rotation

 Cable Seated Shoulder Internal Rotation Instructions

-3. Grasp the cable handle with your right hand and bring your elbow to your side, keeping your forearm parallel to the ground.
+3. Grip the handle with your working hand.
+Pin your elbow against your side, forearm pointing toward the cable.

 Cable Seated Shoulder Internal Rotation Form & Visual